bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 The command has completed successfully
 ```

-To test that we can use openssl to connect and verify we can establish a secure connection to our AD controller
+To test that we can use openssl to connect and verify, we can establish a secure connection to our AD controller
 ```bash
 openssl s_client -connect nsut-ad01.example.com:636 -CAfile ca.crt
 ```